-All our paintings are sold in the finest condition they can be for their age having been professionally cleaned, conserved and re-varnished.
+All our paintings are offered in the finest condition they can be for their age having been newly professionally cleaned, conserved and re-varnished.
 Clients should also note that tracked and signed for international shipping is complimentary.

 Medium: Oil on canvas.

-Provenance: 1837; exhibited at the Royal Society of British Artists (cat no.418).
-Thence in private UK and European collections.
+Provenance: 1889; exhibited at the Royal Society of British Artists (cat no.244).
+Thence in private UK collection.